sez11a/liferay-docs/develop/tutorials/articles/07-web-services/05-service-access-policies.markdown

 security token verification for use in authorizing remote clients.
 For example, such a module may contain a JSON Web Token implementation for Liferay's remote API.
-A custom token verification module must integrate with the Liferay instance during the remote API/web service call, to grant the associated policy during the request.
+A custom token verification module must integrate with the Liferay instance during the remote API/web service call to grant the associated policy during the request.
 The module:

 - can use `com.liferay.portal.security.service.access.policy.api.jar` and
   `com.liferay.portal.security.service.access.policy.service.jar` to create